jonathonw/moc-sim/README.md

 Getting the simulator
 ---------------------
-You can download the simulator in two ways:
+You can download the simulator in two ways.
+Either:

-1. Download a snapshot of the most recent version of the simulator:
+ *  Download a snapshot of the most recent version of the simulator:
     [Windows (zip)][zip], [Linux/OSX (tar.gz)][tarball]

-2. If you have git installed, clone the repository with:
+ *  Or, if you have git installed, clone the repository with:

         git clone git@github.com:jonathonw/moc-sim.git